 Provide support to youth who are bullied or who bully others, because both can lead to serious and long-lasting problems.

-The Office of Human Rights, Bullying Prevention page has helpful resources; tips, more information about the Bullving Prevention Act. and policies about bullving.
+The Office of Human Rights, Bullying Prevention page has helpful resources: tips. more information about the Bullying Prevention Act, and policies about bullying.

 Visit their website at https://ohr.dc.gov/page/bullyingprevention.